Fair Value Framework (IFRS 13)

 Market participants

-• are knowledgeable, having a reasonable understanding about the asset or liability and the transaction using all available information, including information that might be obtained through due diligence efforts that are usual and customary,
+• Be well-informed with a comprehensive understanding of the asset, liability, and transaction, using all accessible information (including information that might be obtained through due diligence efforts that are usual and customary).

-• are able to enter into a transaction for the asset or liability, and
+• Possess the capability to undertake a transaction for the asset or liability.

 The price

-An expanded definition of fair value states that it is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions (i.e. an exit price) regardless of whether that price is directly observable or estimated using another valuation technique (IFRS 13.24).
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions (i.e., an exit price) regardless of whether that price is directly observable or estimated using another valuation technique (IFRS 13.24).

 Transaction and transport costs